Find high quality parts at an affordable price HERE!

 Problem:

 One of the front oxygen sensors is known to fail on this vehicle.
-The Outlander has a pair of oxygen sensors on the front of the engine and a pair on the rear.
-It will most likely be one of the front ones that fail.
-If this part has failed, the engine management warning light will appear on the dashboard and you may also be noticing a higher than usual fuel consumption.
+The Outlander has a pair of oxygen sensors at the front of the engine and another pair at the rear.
+It is most likely that one of the front sensors will fail.
+If this part has failed, the engine management warning light will appear on the dashboard, and you may also notice higher-than-usual fuel consumption.

 Models affected: